Kvasir Symbol Database

 4. Analysis

-First, it is important to highlight that, while new runic inscriptions are found with regularity, it is highly likely that all runic inscriptions known to us, and all runic inscriptions that will be known to us, represent but a tiny fragment of the total runic inscriptions that have occurred over the many years in which the alphabets were in use.
-In turn, we should expect that, since there is a clear pattern with these symbols, that many other inscriptions featured the “rune tree symbol”.
+First, whenever discussing the known body of runic inscriptions, it is important to highlight that, while new runic inscriptions are found with regularity, it is highly likely that all runic inscriptions known to us, and all runic inscriptions that will be known to us, represent but a tiny fragment of the total runic inscriptions that rune-users produced over the many years in which the alphabets were in use.
+In turn, we should expect, since there is a clear pattern with these symbols, that many other inscriptions may well have featured the “rune tree symbol”.

 In her study Viking-Age Runic Plates: Reading and Interpretations, runologist Sofia Pereswetoff-Morath discusses runes with what she identifies as “non-graphematic branches” (2019: 55-57), which include the symbol (or symbols) discussed here and runic finds like the ornate and mysterious Lund bone (SkL 77, RuneS entry: https://www.runesdb.de/find/7711).